zobtube/zobtube/README.md

 ## :page_facing_up: License

-ZobTube © 2025 by sblablaha is licensed under CC BY-SA 4.0.
-To view a copy of this license, visit [CC website](https://creativecommons.org/licenses/by-sa/4.0/)
+ZobTube © 2025 by sblablaha is licensed under the MIT license.